Henry II, Holy Roman Emperor

 Unlike his predecessor Otto III, who had imposed plans on sovereign administration and active political involvement in Italy, Henry spent most of his reign concerned with the renovation ("renewal") of the imperial territories north of the Alps, a policy summed up on his seal as Renovatio regni Francorum, which replaced Otto's Renovatio imperii Romanorum.
 A series of conflicts with the Polish Duke Bolesław I, who had already conquered a number of countries surrounding him, required Henry II's full attention and years of political and military maneuvering.
 Henry did, however, lead three expeditions into Italy to enforce his feudal claim (Honor Imperii): twice to suppress secessionist revolts and once to address Byzantine attempts to obtain dominance over southern Italy.
 On 14 February 1014, Pope Benedict VIII crowned Henry Holy Roman Emperor in Rome.

 The rule of Henry II has been characterized as a period of centralized authority throughout the Holy Roman Empire.
 He consolidated his power by cultivating personal and political ties with the Catholic Church.
-He greatly expanded the Ottonian dynasty's custom of employing clerics as counter-weights against secular nobles.
+He greatly expanded the Ottonian dynasty's custom of employing clerics as counterweights against secular nobles.
 Through donations to the Church and the establishment of new dioceses, Henry strengthened imperial rule across the Empire and increased control over ecclesiastical affairs.
 He stressed service to the Church and promoted monastic reform.
 For his remarkable personal piety and enthusiastic promotion of the Church, he was canonized by Pope Eugene III in 1146.
 He is the only medieval German monarch ever to have been honoured as a saint.
 Henry II's wife was the equally pious Empress Cunigunde, who was canonized in 1200 by Pope Innocent III.
-As the union produced no children, the German nobles elected Conrad II, a great-great-grandson of Emperor Otto I, to succeed him after his death in 1024.
+As the union produced no children, the German nobles elected Conrad II, a great-great-grandson of Emperor Otto I, to succeed him after he died in 1024.
 Conrad was the first of the Salian dynasty of emperors.